lorem-ipsumm/personal-site/public/articles/plaza-finance-arbs.md

 Roughly twice a year I am blessed by the on-chain gods with a profitable arbitrage opportunity.
 This past May I received my first blessing of the year that involves a protocol named [Plaza Finance](https://plaza.finance/) and was able to make just under 2 ETH within a week executing on these opportunities.
-It started with me coming across Plaza, looking throug the docs and immediately feeling in my balls that there may be something worth exploring here.
+It started with me coming across Plaza, looking through the docs and immediately feeling in my balls that there may be something worth exploring here.

 ## Plaza Finance